Botany Collections: The National Herbarium of Canada

 The four collections of the National Herbarium of Canada are each considered to be a national collection for its discipline, each with a unique international code.

-Our Algae Collection (CANA) consists of over 95 000 samples or lots that contain an estimated 350 000 specimens.
-About 300 are type specimens.
+Our Algae Collection (CANA) consists of 26 640 specimens.
+More than 300 are type specimens.
 The collection also includes a complete set of the Phycotheca Boreali-Americana exsiccata.
 Diatoms comprise about two-thirds of the collection, although specimens representing all algal types are present.
 Search the phycology-collection specimen database.

 Lichens and Allied Fungi

 Our Lichen Collection (CANL) represents the largest collection of Canadian lichens in the world, and the foundation for Irwin Brodo's ground-breaking resource The Lichens of North America.
-The collection currently contains 150 000 catalogued specimens, including about 750 type specimens.
+The collection currently contains more than 136 170 catalogued specimens, including about 750 type specimens.
 The collection also includes many exsiccata sets.

 Lichens (lichenized fungi) and allied fungi, including those growing on lichens (lichenicolous fungi), are the only fungal specimens at CANL.
 The Canadian National Mycological Herbarium (DAOM) at Agriculture and Agrifood Canada curates non-lichenized fungi.

-Our Bryophyte Collection (CANM) contains 250 000 specimen of mosses, liverworts and hornworts, including about 950 type specimens.
+Our Bryophyte Collection (CANM) contains more than 268 000 samples of mosses, liverworts and hornworts, including about 950 type specimens.
 Prolific work by Robert Ireland (Moss Flora of the Maritime Provinces), who built the collection through research and curatorship, is represented here.
 The collection is also known for unique historical specimens.

 Our Vascular Plant Collection (CAN) offers an excellent representation of native species from north temperate regions, with a strong emphasis on Canadian species.
-There are about 600 000 specimens, including about 2500 type specimens.
+There are more than 650 000 herbarium sheets, including about 2500 type specimens.
 Arctic botany has always been a key strength of the collection, alongside the evolving taxonomic interests represented in our research staff (currently willows, grasses, sedges, legumes and spurges).

 Visitors are very welcome in the National Herbarium of Canada.
 In fact, it's a key part of our mandate.
 Visitors add value to the plant collection by sustainably using collections for education and research in botany, ecology, conservation, history, literature, art and more.
 They share the knowledge gained from their use of the specimens, thereby multiplying the benefits and building an even better collection for future visitors.